After one year, individuals who have completed the Bryn Mawr Postbaccalaureate Premedical Program are well prepared to succeed in medical school.

 Bryn Mawr offers a structured and comprehensive curriculum that fulfills the premedical requirements you will need to apply to medical school.
 It is an exciting time in premedical/medical education because a report that was published recently from the Association of American Medical Colleges (AAMC) and the Howard Hughes Medical Institute (HHMI) that recommended the development of innovative approaches to premedical education.
 The report, “Scientific Foundations for Future Physicians,” outlined a set of scientific competencies and quantitative skills that should be mastered by premedical students.
 This report was followed by another AAMC report, "Behavioral and Social Science Foundations for Future Physicians," which advocates that it is essential for physicians to have a conceptual framework in these disciplines to understand socioeconomic and cultural determinants of health and to address health care disparities.

-The AAMC has announced that there will be changes to the MCAT that will be implemented in the spring of 2015.
-MCAT 2015 will include topics covered in general chemistry, organic chemistry, introductory biology, and introductory physics courses, and will also incorporate topics from biochemistry.
-In addition there will be a new interdisciplinary section entitled Psychological, Social, and Biological Foundations of Behavior, that will cover topics from the behavioral science.
-Statistical reasoning will be incorporated into the science and social sciences sections of the new MCAT.
+The AAMC announced changes to the MCAT that will be implemented in the spring of 2015.
+MCAT 2015 includes topics covered in general chemistry, organic chemistry, introductory biology, and introductory physics courses, and also incorporate topics from biochemistry.
+In addition there is a new interdisciplinary section entitled Psychological, Social, and Biological Foundations of Behavior, that covers topics from the behavioral sciences.
+Statistical reasoning is incorporated into the science and social sciences sections of the new MCAT.
 The 2015MCAT for Students section of the AAMC web site provides useful resources to itnroduce students to the new MCAT and to help them start to study for the exam.